ibm-cloud-architecture/governed-ml-ops/README.md

       - Model Asset name: Enter the name of the Model Asset that you used to save the model in 4.e step.
       - Development System Name: Enter `IBM Platform` in the text field.
 For other platforms, you should provide the details appropriately.
       - Training Data Statistics File: Update the name of the Training Data Statistics File that you created in 4.f.1 step.
-      - Drift Detection Model File: Update the name of Drift Detection Model File that you created in 4.f.2 step.
+      - Drift Detection Model File: Update the name of Drift Detection Model File that you have from 4.f.2 step stored in the catalog.
+      - Model Experiment FileName: Update the name of the model experiment file (csv/excel file) that you created in 4.e.1.2. (for AutoAI, similar step can be executed for Scikit learn model) step that was pushed to the catalog
       - Model Quality: Update the overall performance metric of the model.
 In our case, you can use Accuracy.
 It can be Accuracy, Precision, F1-Score etc. as appropriate based on the use case.
-      - Model Experiment FileName: Update the name of the model experiment file that you created in 4.e. step that was pushed to the catalog
+Model Quality field has to be an integer.
+(Go back to AutoAI and look at the accuracy result of the model in the pipeline which you saved in the project)

    - 4.g.3.
 Then, click on Save.
 Next, click on `Model Development Verified` by navigating to actions on top right.
 This will move the model to `Model Development Completed` stage.